Mira0507/pseudobulk-demo/README.md

 as input.

 By default, pseudobulk count matrices are prepared by aggregating read counts per gene per sample.
+DE testing is performed using [DESeq2](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8), relying on negative binomial distribution.
+Pseudobulk analysis is more robust when analyzing differentially expressed genes (DEGs) for single cell dataset by conserving biological variability.
+Moreover, pseudobulk analysis enables to remove bias arising from cell number, associated with statistical power in null hypothesis testing.

 ## Repository structure